Pharmacist and Intern Pharmacist Vaccinators

 Pharmacists and other staff should be familiar with their local procedures around sharps management and injury, resuscitation/anaphylaxis management and incident reporting.

-Click on this link to download the Management of anaphylaxis chart that describes the key features and management of anaphylaxis in pharmacies and includes the recommended adrenaline dose for all ages.
+You can download the Management of anaphylaxis chart that describes the key features and management of anaphylaxis in pharmacies and includes the recommended adrenaline dose for all ages.

 Vaccination and waiting areas